Diesel78q/Diesel78q/README.md

 - Belarusian (native)
 - English (Level A2 certified, but my proficiency has significantly improved since the exam.
 I have been actively using English in various contexts, including programming and communication with international colleagues and clients.)
 - Polish (A2 level certificate, although my language skills far exceed this level.
 I have been living in Poland for 4 years, starting from a two-month stay when I took the exam.)
+- Ukrainian (I have a good understanding of the language but do not actively speak it.)

 About me:
 I am a dedicated and enthusiastic learner, constantly seeking new challenges and opportunities for growth.
 With a strong foundation in programming and a passion for automation testing, I am eager to apply my skills and knowledge to contribute to innovative projects.
 I am a detail-oriented and collaborative team player, always striving for excellence in my work.
 My diverse language skills allow me to effectively communicate and collaborate with individuals from different cultural backgrounds.
 I am motivated to continuously improve and expand my expertise in software development and testing.